majestic53/nesl/docs/main.md

 ### Project Architecture

-This project is built around a common bus, allowing the various subsystems to communicate with each other:
+This project contains a series of subsystems, each representing one component of the phyiscal hardware in the NES.
+The subsystems each communicate with each other and are driven by a central bus and service.
+The bus and service interface to the outside world for configuration and IO.
+The following diagram gives a high-level idea of how all the components fit together:

 ![](arch.png)

 ### File layout

-Subsystem specific source files are placed into a subdirectory, under `src/system`.
+Subsystem source files can be found under the following directories:

 |Directory          |Description                          |
 |:------------------|:------------------------------------|